juju/docs/src/en/config-LXD.md

 # Images

-Images need to be made available to LXD via either a local or network-based store.
-These can be called a local remote image store, a **local remote**, or a networked remote image store, a **network remote**.
-For Juju, they must have the names (aliases) in the format `ubuntu-<codename>` such as 'ubuntu-trusty' and 'ubuntu-xenial'.
+With standalone LXD, images are available via either a local or network-based store.
+These can be called a local image store *remote*, a **local remote**, or a networked image store remote, a **non-local remote**.
+Juju, however, only supports local remotes at this time.
+Images stored on them must also have the names (aliases) in the format `ubuntu-<codename>` such as 'ubuntu-trusty' and 'ubuntu-xenial'.

-The first time an image is needed the image store will supply it and any subsequent requests will be satisfied by the LXD cache.
+The first time an image is needed the store will supply it and any subsequent requests will be satisfied by the LXD cache.
 In this way, a store is sollicited once per environment for any given image, and not once per machine (LXC host) which is the normal behaviour for LXC.

-There is a sync mechanism for local remote images and a flushing mechanism for network remote images.
-This will be clarified later.
+There is a also an image sync mechanism.

 For any image-related command, an image is specified by its alias or by its *fingerprint*.
 Both are shown in image lists (explained later).
 A cached